 What are the penalties for Armed Robbery?

 As stated earlier, the offense of robbery in New Jersey can be either a first or second degree felony.
 A first degree felony in New Jersey is punishable by up to twenty years in state prison.
 Conversely, a second degree felony in New Jersey is punishable by up to ten years in state prison.
 To make matters worse robbery is one of the enumerated offenses listed under the No Early Release Act.
 The No Early Release Act requires that a defendant convicted of robbery in New Jersey to serve at least 85% of their sentence before they can become eligible for parole.
-For more information on the No Early Release Act please see our page by click here.

 When can shoplifting result in robbery?